NLnetLabs/rotonda-doc/manual/source/config/introduction.rst

 follows:

     - global settings
+    - 1 or more connectors
-    - 1 or more units
+    - 1 or more RIBs
     - 1 or more targets

 Global Settings
 ===============

-.. confval:: roto_scripts_path

-    A ``path/to/a/directory/containing/*.roto`` script files.
-Each script file will be loaded & compiled and may be referred to in unit and target settings by using the name of a filter defined in the script file with the filter_name setting of the unit or target.

-    Default: None

 .. confval:: http_listen